 Mind Blasting Chemistry: Hyo Jin’s chemistry with Jung Suk is fiery and palpable.
 Their kiss in the hospital changing room hijacked my Insta feed the day the episode was telecast.
 Viewers went crazy over that hot passionate kiss and so did I. 😉

 Their fights and bickering were so endearing that they were arguing even in the finale episode.
 I really enjoyed seeing them fight and then makeup.
 Not the perfect OTP but definitely the most entertaining pair.

 Melodious Soundtracks: The music of this show was so apropos to its overall comic theme with some fun inducing tracks that would have me in splits.
 But my favourite is ‘Bye, Autumn’ by Saltnpepper.
 The music and the lyrics were so apt for melancholic scenes that I found it hard to believe the track wasn’t specially written for the drama.

 Bad Boy Glory: [[Spoiler]] In the drama we have two men fighting over one girl.
 Of the two boys, one boy is cute, charming, and chivalrous while the other guy is arrogant, misogynist, and rude.
 Can you guess which one will the girl fall for?
 Well, the second one.
-Jung Won fell in love with Pyo Na Ri the moment he first met her.
-He treats her well, expresses his love for her in every way possible, makes time for her despite his busy schedule, goes out of his way to make her happy, convinces his mom to accept her.
-And despite this, she still crushes over Hwa Shin who ill-treats her, insults her, undermines her capabilities and basically does everything that would make you hate a person.
+Jung Won falls in love with Pyo Na Ri the moment he first sees her.
+He treats her well, expresses his love for her in every way possible, makes time for her despite his busy schedule, goes out of his way to make her happy, and convinces his mom to accept her.
+But despite all that, she still crushes over Hwa Shin who ill-treats her, insults her, undermines her capabilities and basically does everything that would make you hate a person.
 She somehow overlooks all of Hwa Shin’s shortcomings and picks him over Jung Won.
 Why?
 Why?
 WHY?
 Why do all drama heroines have to pick jerks over genuine guys?
 This sends such a wrong message that women like men who treat them like shit.
-Ugh!
+Argh!
 I wonder if I will ever get to see a drama where the girl picks the nicer guy over a brat.[[Spoiler]]

 Aww and Wow moments